 Space is one of the largest factors in the cost of your home.
 Of course, you want enough room to be comfortable for a long time, but looking for too much space can push your budget.

-The median price per square foot in Seattle is $517.
+The median price per square foot in Seattle is now over $517.
 To put that in perspective, the median throughout the US is $148.

 Instead of having a set idea of how much square footage in mind, be open to possibilities.
 Some homes can feel larger and give you more usable space with 1,000 square feet than others do with 1,500 square feet.